JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 [Link to the interactive calculator version 2 for the Lynden SD bond](table_lynden_bond_20240806)

+The district came up with a 1.36 rate because of their assumption of 5-6% for Total AV growth each year for the next 20 years.
+If they had used a 10% growth for 2025 the rate would have been 1.3

+If they had used 2% growth for 2025, the rate would have been 1.41

+But in each case, the homeowner of the example property would still owe $1200 on average each year for the next 20 years.
+And that is the point.
+Future guesstimated rates should be prohibited from all district campaign materials.
+Citizens are not voting on future rates.
+They are voting on amounts in dollars.

 ___

 Source: Lynden SD's bond/levy projection datasheet information